Advice

 • Expected Expenses - That includes your living expenses, healthcare costs, and desired leisure activities (travel, hobbies, and so on)

 • Sources of Income - Where will your income come from?
-Will you live on social security, pension, investments, or busienss income?
+Will you live on social security, pension, investments, or business income?

 • Life Expectancy - Determine how long you expect to live in retirement.
 This can be difficult, but considering family health history and advances in medicine can give some indication.

-• Inflation - The purchasing power of your retirement savings may decrease over time due to inflation.
+• Inflation - The purchasing power of your retirement savings can decrease over time due to inflation.
 It's essential to factor in an annual inflation rate when calculating future expenses.

 • Tax Implications - You might need help with tax planning for shorter-term income needs.
-Financial advice can be highly beneficial in this scenario to ensure that tax is kept to a minimum.
+Financial advice can be highly beneficial in this scenario to make sure that tax is kept to a minimum or even have it tax-free if possible.

 • Estate Planning - If you wish to leave a legacy for your heirs, it's crucial to factor estate planning into your retirement plan, including the likely amount/s you wish to leave and to whom.